youngoose/The_Final_Gamble_Hero/readme.md

 Players can serach their current record anytime even if they turn off the game and turn on again.

 ## Start page
-* Check my current coins(button) </br>
+* Check my current coins (button) </br>
 It retrieves the information of player name and how much coins the player owns. </br>
 * Multi mode </br>
-Each player types his/her nickname(text field) and chooses character(choice box) they want to use at the race. </br>
+Each player types his/her nickname (text field) and chooses character (choice box) they want to use at the race. </br>
-Player inputs the amount of coins they want to bet(text field) </br>
+Player inputs the amount of coins they want to bet (text field). </br>
-Get free special item and start game(button) </br>
+* Get free special item and start game (button) </br>
 It generates a random item for each player to use at the race.
-Police(special character) will be randomly given to one of the player.
+Police (special character) will be randomly given to one of the player.

 ![hero1](https://user-images.githubusercontent.com/29807797/39850823-774d41ee-53e1-11e8-9502-79ad150937a7.gif)